 As I’ve mentioned before, having a 60 minute commute on each end of my day gives me time to think a lot.
 Today I was pondering dogs and what it is about some of them that makes me fall so helplessly in love; the one bedrock, non-negotiable quality I have to have in a dog if I’m going to not just like the dog but be smitten.
 What I came up with, of course, is an answer maddeningly vague and imprecise: it’s a certain light in the dog’s eyes.
 The light is part brains, part capacity for joy, part ability to find fun, and part just sheer love.

-Zille, for instance, hit me with the look the first time I threw the ball and she realized that the Dobermans did not want the ball, that she could have all the balls, forever, every time I threw it, it was our special game and no other dogs would jump her for the ball ever again.
+Zille, for instance, hit me with the look the first time I threw the ball and she realized that the Dobermans did not want the ball, that she could have all the balls, forever, every time I threw it, it was our special game and no other dogs would jump her for the ball ever again, and that’s why I love Zille so much, and I even get dresses and costumes for her from sites like Novelty Street.
 And there it was, this glow behind her eyes.
 She still gets it every time I come home from work and whenever a ball comes out.
 Tink gets it, every time I come in the room or touch her or speak to her.
 Beowulf gets it for Daniel, not for me, but Beo and I like each other but have never deeply adored each other in the way the girldogs and I do.

 It’s indefinable, but I think most dog people would recognize it when they saw it, and probably even know exactly what I’m talking about now.
 It’s that indefinable light, spirit, soul, whatever you want to call it, that just shines from a dog sometimes.
 Without that, I can like a dog fine but I won’t fall hard.
 But I’ve never met a dog who had it that I didn’t love at least a little bit, even if the dog would be totally unsuitable for my family and situation.